flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ConfirmDevice
-### Confirms tracking of the device.
-This API call is the call that begins device tracking.
+> Confirms tracking of the device.
+This API call is the call that begins device tracking.<br/>

 #### Input Parameters
 * `Action` - _required_